 Despite the curative potential of cell therapies, we believe these treatments are not readily available to many of the patients who could benefit from them due to manufacturing challenges, supply constraints, unpredictable turnaround time and other logistical challenges.
 With the goal of addressing these issues, our team developed the intended commercial manufacturing process and analytical control strategy for CRG-022, while demonstrating comparability of the final drug product to that produced by the process used in the Stanford Phase 1 clinical trial.
 Specifically, our CRG-022 IND application included our comprehensive data supporting the comparability of our intended commercial manufacturing process to the process used in the Stanford Phase 1 clinical trial, as well as qualified testing methods for the lentiviral vector and cell product, including a potency assay.
 Notwithstanding the foregoing, we cannot assure you that the FDA will agree with our claim of comparability and the sufficiency of the data to support it or agree with our ability to reference the preclinical, manufacturing or clinical data generated by the Stanford clinical trial even if we receive a right of reference from Stanford.
-If the FDA disagrees, there may be limitations on the inclusion of Phase 1 clinical trial data in the product label.
-We developed the intended commercial process prior to initiating our potentially pivotal Phase 2 clinical trial in order to potentially minimize the need for process or analytical changes post-pivotal clinical trial.
+If the FDA disagrees, there may be limitations on the inclusion of Phase 2 clinical trial in order to potentially minimize the need for process or analytical changes post-pivotal clinical trial.
 In addition, we believe our strategy reduces the need for additional complex comparability studies post-pivotal clinical trial.
-Our process is designed to be readily transferrable, which we believe positions us to scale capacity if demand increases.
-The transferability of the process is enabled by the use of a single-cell processing device coupled with automated unit operations and a comparability framework.
+Our process is enabled by the use of a single-cell processing device coupled with automated unit operations and a comparability of the process is enabled by the use of a single-cell processing device coupled with automated unit operations and a comparability framework.